Effective September 8, 2023

 - link or combine personal information with other information we collect or obtain about you (such as information we source from our third party partners), to serve you specifically, such as to deliver Services according to your preferences or restrictions, or for advertising or targeting purposes in accordance with this Policy.
 (Any combination of personal information with other information is treated as personal information under this Policy.)

 We are headquartered in the United States and operate internationally.
-For example, certain personal information described in this Policy may be shared with our affiliated companies, ZeroFOX UK Ltd and ZeroFOX Chile SpA, and consequently accessible to our personnel in the United Kingdom and Chile, respectively.
+For example, certain personal information described in this Policy may be shared with our affiliated companies, ZeroFox UK Ltd, ZeroFox Chile SpA and ZeroFox India Pvt Ltd, and consequently accessible to our personnel in the United Kingdom, Chile, and India, respectively.
 We also share personal information described in this Policy with third-party vendors and service providers who are working on our behalf and require access to your information to carry out that work.
-For example, ZeroFOX currently uses cloud services from Amazon Web Services and Google for the infrastructure of its cloud-hosted Services.
-These service providers are authorized to use your personal information only as necessary to provide services to ZeroFOX and/or the Services and are bound to contractual obligations to maintain the confidentiality of your information.
+For example, ZeroFox currently uses cloud services from Amazon Web Services and Google for the infrastructure of its cloud-hosted Services.
+These service providers are authorized to use your personal information only as necessary to provide services to ZeroFox and/or the Services and are bound to contractual obligations to maintain the confidentiality of your information.
 Many of these service providers, like us, are headquartered in the United States and operate internationally.
 Accordingly, you should be aware that your personal information may be processed in countries other than your country of residence, and that those countries may have different privacy and data protection laws than where you reside.

 We take reasonable and appropriate measures to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in the processing and the nature of the personal information.
 However, no means of processing of personal information is 100% secure and while we comply with our legal obligations, we cannot guarantee absolute security.